 Samuel and Zilpha Forrest in the 1860 U.S. Census

-By the time of the 1860 census, Samuel had continued to prosper and by then owned real estate valued at $2,640 and personal estate valued at $10,660.
-I assume this refers to the slaves he “owned.”
+Samuel had continued to prosper through the 1850s and, in the 1860 census, he owned real estate valued at $2,640 and personal estate valued at $10,660.
+I assume this refers to the slaves he owned.

 Sarah’s father, George L. Forrest, died in 1849 while her mother, Rebecca Gordon Forrest, died in 1860, which is why she was living with her uncle and his family in 1860 when the census was taken.

 Also included in this census record is the family of Samuel’s brother, Thomas Forrest.
-Although Thomas had died 10 Jul 1847, his wife, 66-year-old Charlotte, continued to farm one of the largest plantations in the area, along with her son, John Brown Thomas Forrest.
+Although Thomas had died July 10, 1847, his 66-year-old wife Charlotte continued to farm one of the largest plantations in the area, along with her son, John Brown Thomas Forrest.

 Sarah F. Forrest, the young orphan living with Jesse Gordon, later married three times.